acark/Translater-Extension/README.md

 # Translater-Extension
-A gogole chrome extension for better translation experience
+A google chrome extension for better translation experience